 How to Remove (Delete) Symbolic Links in Linux

-A symbolic link, also known as a symlink, is a special type of file that points to another file or directory.
+A symbolic link, also known as a symlink, is a special type of file that points to another file or directory on your machine.
 It is something like a shortcut in Windows.
 A symlink can point to a file or a directory on the same or a different filesystem or partition.
 With symlinks, you can organize your files and folders more efficiently and access them more easily.

 Before You Begin

-To remove a symlink, you need to have writing permissions on the directory that contains the symlink.
-Otherwise, you will get “Operation not permitted” error.
+To remove a symlink, you must have writing permissions on the directory containing the symlink.
+Otherwise, you will get an “Operation not permitted” error.

-ls -l command to check whether a given file is a symbolic link, and to find the file or directory that symbolic link point to.
+command to check whether a given file is a symbolic link and find the file or directory to which the symbolic link points.

 ls -l /usr/bin/python